aplteam/Cider/README.md

 Puts the config file of a project on display.

-By specifying the `-edit` flag the user might edit the file rather then just viewing it.
+By specifying the `-edit` flag the user might edit the file rather than just viewing it.